 How to Make Brioche Dough

-Place the dough ball in an oiled bowl and cover and let rise for an hour or until doubled in size.
+- Place the dough in an oiled bowl and cover and let rise for at least an hour, then follow instructions on specific recipe on what to do next.

 - Don’t Skip Kneading: Knead the dough for at least 10 minutes before adding the softened butter.
 This will ensure the dough forms and pulls away from the bowl.
 Then once you add the butter, knead for another 10-20 minutes until the butter is completely incorporated and the dough has pulled away from the bowl again.